-Both cards give a Priority Pass Membership as one of the benefits of having the card, but these Priority Pass Memberships are not created equal.
+Both cards give a Priority Pass Membership as one of the benefits of having the card.

 Priority Pass is a network of hundreds of lounges around the world, and is significantly more valuable for international travel than for travel within the US.
 You’ll find a Priority Pass affiliated lounge at most big airports outside the U.S.

-With both credit cards, you will have access to these Priority Pass lounges for yourself, but apart from that there are a few differences between the benefits of the two credit cards.
+With both credit cards, you will have access to these Priority Pass lounges for yourself,and up to two guests no matter what airline you’re flying.